SSWConsulting/SSW.Rules.Content/rules/help-in-powershell-functions-and-scripts/rule.md

 #>
 function Get-Function { }
 ```
+::: good

-Figure: Good Example - Using Comment-Based Help for Function
+Figure: Good example - Using Comment-Based Help for Function
 :::

 You can do the same with scripts, with a little difference - you need to place the snippet at the beginning or end of the script file:

-::: bad
 ```powershell
 #Accept input parameters
 param(